Bell 47: Design and development

 Early models varied in appearance, with open cockpits or sheet metal cabins, fabric covered or open structures, some with four-wheel landing gear.

 Later model D and Korean War H-13D and E types settled on a more utilitarian style.
 The most common model, the 47G introduced in 1953, can be recognized by the full "soap bubble" canopy, exposed welded-tube tail boom, saddle fuel tanks and skid landing gear.

 The later three-seat 47H had an enclosed cabin with full cowling and monocoque tail boom.
 It was an attempt to market a "luxury" version of the basic 47G.
 Relatively few were produced.

-Engines were Franklin or Lycoming vertically mounted piston engines of 178 to 305 HP (150 to 230 kW).
+Engines were Franklin or Lycoming vertically mounted piston engines of 175 to 305 HP (130 to 227 kW).
 Seating varied from two (early 47s and the later G-5A) to four (the J and KH-4).

 In April 2011 there were 1068 registered with the Federal Aviation Administration in the United States and 15 in the United Kingdom.

 Bell 47s were produced in Japan by a Bell and Kawasaki venture; this led to the Kawasaki KH-4 variant, a four-seat version of the Model 47 with a cabin similar to the Bell 47J.
 It differed from the "J" in having a standard uncovered tail boom and fuel tanks like the G series.
 It was sold throughout Asia, and some were used in Australia.

 In February 2010, the Bell 47 type certificates were transferred to Scott's Helicopter Services.
-The sister company that was formed, Scott's - Bell 47, is in the process of starting production of a turboshaft powered version of the Bell 47, the 47GT-6, using a Rolls-Royce RR300 engine and with composite rotor blades, with deliveries planned from 2016.
+The sister company that was formed, Scott's – Bell 47, was in the process of starting production of a turboshaft powered version of the Bell 47, the 47GT-6, using a Rolls-Royce RR300 engine and with composite rotor blades, with deliveries planned from 2016.
+However, development appears to have stalled, and as of 2025, no production models have appeared, and the company's website has made no mention of it since 2013.